-In September 2016 Ørsted divested its gas distribution network and on 29 September 2017, Ørsted divested its oil & gas exploration and production activities to INEOS UK E&P Holdings Ltd ("INEOS").
-Furthermore, on 18 September 2019 Ørsted entered into an agreement to divest its Danish power distribution, residential customer and city light businesses to SEAS-NVE.
-These activities together with Ørsted's oil pipeline and offshore gas pipeline are accounted for as assets held for sale in Ørsted's consolidated 2018 accounts. Ørsted's gas transmission activity was divested to Energinet.dk in 2004 as part of the unbundling of the Danish power sector.
+Ørsted's gas transmission activity was divested to Energinet.dk in 2004 as part of the unbundling of the Danish energy sector.
+In September 2016, Ørsted divested its gas distribution network and on 29 September 2017, Ørsted divested its oil & gas exploration and production activities to INEOS UK E&P Holdings Ltd ("INEOS").

+Furthermore, on 31 August 2020, Ørsted completed the divestment of its Danish power distribution, residential customer and city light businesses to Andel.

-Today, Ørsted is an energy company with a strategic focus on upstream renewable energy production, with leading competences in offshore wind, bioenergy, energy solutions, and building a platform to expand in onshore wind, solar energy and energy storage facilities.
+Today, Ørsted is an energy company with a strategic focus on upstream renewable energy production. Ørsted has leading competences in offshore wind and bioenergy, a growing position in onshore wind and solar energy whilst also building out competences and a position in energy storage and green hydrogen.

-Ørsted carries out its continued business activities in three operating segments, referred to as "Offshore", "Markets & Bioenergy" and "Onshore".
+Ørsted carries out its continued activities in three business areas, referred to as "Offshore", "Onshore" and "Bioenergy & Other".
 The principal activities include (i) development, construction and operation and maintenance of offshore and onshore wind farms, (ii) generation of power from offshore and onshore wind farms, and power and heat from thermal generation assets and (iii) gas and power business-to-business sales activities.

-At the end of September 2019, Ørsted employed 6,454 full-time equivalent employees throughout the Group.
+At the end of December 2020, Ørsted employed 6,179 full-time equivalent employees throughout the Group.